 Read.
 I read as much as I could on grief and loss.
 I had to understand the “why” of it.
 Did I find the answers I was looking for?
-No, I could not and I still can never find a reason why my eight year old grandson was taken from us.
+No, I could not and I still will never find a reason why my eight year old grandson was taken from us.
 Nevertheless, I found these books comforting.
-These books help us to cope after a death and I found the daily meditations book inspiring.
+These books help us to cope after a death and I found the daily meditations inspiring.
 A daily motivational thought to move me through my day.
 Grief books were the light that guided my way toward healing.

 Get up and move.
 One of my biggest mistakes and it still is today is my isolation.
 As difficult as it is get out and socialize.
 Go for a walk, go visit friends or family, do something – anything.
 Grief can and will settle into depression or a condition known as complicated grief.
 This is a condition which significantly impairs the mental and psychological functions of a griever.
 Depression and complicated grief is debilitating, leaving the grieving individual to feel as though they are trapped in darkness and despair.
 Medical attention is required in both cases.
 Movement of your body is an important function in healing the mind and soul.
 It is painful yet it is imperative.